Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Decentralized optimization over undirected graphs

 A {\em decentralized subgradient method} solves this problem by interpolating between the subgradient method and an average consensus scheme from Section \ref{sec:consensus}.
 In this scheme, node $i$ maintains the variable $x_i^k$ which is updated as

-where $g_i^k$ is the subgradient of $f_i(\cdot)$ at $x_i^k$.
-Note that this update is decentralized in the sense that node $i$ only requires local information to execute it.
-In the case when $f: \R \rightarrow \R$, the quantities $x_j^k$ are scalars and we can write this as where the vector $x^k \in \R^n$ stacks up the $x_i^k$ and $g^k \in \R^n$ stacks up the $g_i^k$.
-The weights $a_{ij}^k$ should be chosen by each node in a distributed way.
-Later within this section, we will assume that the matrices $A^k$ are doubly stochastic; perhaps the easiest way to achieve this is to use the Metropolis iteration of Eq. (\ref{met}).
+where $g_i^k$ is the subgradient of $f_i(\cdot)$ at $x_i^k$. \ao{Here the coefficients $[a_{ij}]$ come from any of the average consensus methods we discussed in Section \ref{sec:consensus}.} \ao{We will refer to this update as the {\em decentralized subgradient method}. } Note that this update is decentralized in the sense that node $i$ only requires local information to execute it.
+In the case when $f: \R \rightarrow \R$, the quantities $x_j^k$ are scalars and we can write this as

+where the vector $x^k \in \R^n$ stacks up the $x_i^k$ and $g^k \in \R^n$ stacks up the $g_i^k$.
+The weights $a_{ij}^k$ should be chosen by each node in a decentralized way.
+Later within this section, we will assume that the matrices $A^k$ are doubly stochastic; perhaps the easiest way to achieve this is to use the \ao{lazy} Metropolis iteration of Eq. (\ref{lmet}).

-Intuitively, Eq. (\ref{distsub}) pulls the value $x_i^k$ at each node in two directions: one the one hand towards the minimizer (via the subgradient term) and on the other hand towards neighboring nodes (via the averaging term).
-The step-size $\alpha^k$ should be chosen to decay to zero, so that in the limit the consensus term will prevail.
-However, if the rate at which it decays to zero is small enough, then under appropriate conditions consensus will be achieved on the global minimizer of $f(\cdot)$.
+Intuitively, \ao{the decentralized subgradient method of} Eq. (\ref{distsub}) pulls the value $x_i^k$ at each node in two directions: on the one hand towards the minimizer (via the subgradient term) and on the other hand towards neighboring nodes (via the averaging term). \ao{Eq. (\ref{distsub}) can be thought of as reconciling these pulls; note that the strength of the consensus pull does not change, but the strength of the subgradient pull is controlled by the stepsize, and this stepsize $\alpha^k$ will be \ao{later} chosen to decay to zero, so that in the limit the consensus term will prevail.} However, if the rate at which the stepsize decays to zero is slow enough, then under appropriate conditions consensus will be achieved \ao{not on some arbitrary point, but rather} on a global minimizer of $f(\cdot)$.

-We now turn to the analysis of Eq. (\ref{distsub}).
+We now turn to the analysis of \ao{the decentralized subgradient method}.
 For simplicity, we make the assumption that all the functions $f_i(\cdot)$ are from $\R$ to $\R$; this simplifies the presentation but otherwise has no effect on the results.
-The same analysis extends in a straightforward manner to functions $f_i : \R^d \rightarrow \R$ with $d > 1$ but requires more cumbersome notation.
+The same analysis extends in a straightforward manner to functions $f_i : \R^d \rightarrow \R$ with $d > 1$ but requires more cumbersome notation.\footnote{\ao{If $x_i^k$ are vectors, one can still stack the per-node vectors into a network-wide vector $x^k$, but then in \eqref{eqn:decentralized_subgradient_vectorized} the matrix $A^k$ must be changed to $A^k \otimes I_d$ where $\otimes$ is the Kronecker product and $I_d$ is the $d \times d$ identity matrix.
+For such details, we refer the interested reader to~\cite{Nedic09a,Ram2012,Nedic2011}, which do not assume that $x_i^k$ are scalars.}}